Flasew/juggler/README.md

 ------------------------
 *These instructions work for a Debian 9 system.
 The patch will be applied to Linux kernel 4.1.8.*

-To use juggler you need to compile you own patched kernel.
+To use juggler you need to compile your own patched kernel.

 To start let's create a working directory.
 ```bash